On perfect subdivision tilings: Proofs

-\begin{lemma}[Arnautov~\cite{arnautov1974estimation}, Payan~\cite{ payan1975nombre}] Let $G$ be an $n$-vertex graph with minimum degree $\delta.$ Then the domination number of $G$ is bounded above by $\frac{1 + \ln (\delta + 1)}{\delta + 1}n.$ \end{lemma} Later, Alon~\cite{alon1990transversal} proved \Cref{lem:bounded-domination} is asymptotically best possible.
-In order to use type-$1$ $Sub(H)$-absorbers, we need to find a perfect matching in $d$-absorbing graph for a suitable constant $d.$ To achieve this, it would be useful to define a graph as follows.
+In order to use type-$1$ $\mathrm{Sub}(H)$-absorbers, we need to find a perfect matching in a $d$-absorbing graph for a suitable constant $d$.
+To achieve this, it would be useful to define a graph as follows.